 Your cold email should be sent directly to the hiring manager for the role you’re interested in.
 The hiring manager is the person at the company who requested that an employee be found to do the specified job.
 They are likely someone who will be managing you, either directly or indirectly, once you are hired.
 As a data scientist, the hiring manager you’re looking for is usually the person leading the data function: the VP, Director, or Head of Data Science.

 The hiring manager is not a recruiter.
 Recruiters report to HR, and they will not be part of your management chain once you join the company.
 While recruiters are great at what they do, they are not who you want to contact with a cold email.
 The hiring manager is the decision-maker here—they have the ultimate authority on whether you get hired.
-It’s also easier to catch the hiring manager’s attention via a cold email than it is to catch a recruiter’s.
 If you come across in your email as a capable, talented candidate that the hiring manager can envision working with day-to-day, then they will be eager to bring you in for an interview.